bacionejs/byte-armada/README.md

 ---

-## 🔇 Sound

-Last year's game had voice, explosions, laser sounds, and music.

-But, part of the problem is that when the game is constantly shooting, it ends up just being a droning sound — almost as if you could have put a backtrack on the game without it tied to logic.

----

 ## 🥊 1v1

 I wanted the option to have 1v1 and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.